auth0/docs/articles/quickstart/native/android/interactive.md

 ## Add manifest placeholders {{{ data-action=code data-code="build.gradle#10:12" }}}

-Add manifest placeholders required by the SDK.
-The placeholders are used internally to define an `intent-filter` that captures the authentication callback URL.
-For this, the Auth0 tenant domain and the scheme that take part in the callback URL must be set.
+The SDK requires manifest placeholders.
+Auth0 uses placeholders internally to define an `intent-filter`, which captures the authentication callback URL.
+You must set Auth0 tenant domain and the callback URL scheme.

 You do not need to declare a specific `intent-filter` for your activity, because you have defined the manifest placeholders with your Auth0 **Domain** and **Scheme** values and the library will handle the redirection for you.